-There are a few examples of a The New King trumpet (early serial numbers: 0048 and 1468).
-These two have quite a different engraving, the first one flowerish, the second one straight.
-They seem to be the quite similar to the early Toneking instruments.
+There are a few examples of a The New King trumpet (with early serial numbers: 0048 and 1468 or without).
+These have quite a different engraving, the one flowerish, the other straight.
+They seem to be the quite similar to the early Toneking instruments and untill now are only found in UK and Australia.
 I also found a reference to a Julius Keilwerth The New King de Luxe trombone and a The New King trombone with serial number 21.
 The New King was a model name used for JK saxophones from before WWII until 1970.

 There are quite a few Keilwerth 'Student' trumpets and 'Student' trombones known.
 The Student instruments are described as the most economically priced model in the Julius Keilwerth program, and therefore especially suited to students and beginners.
 The Student saxophones and flutes (but no Student trumpet/trombone) appear together with De Luxe 2000 and Super de Luxe 2000 instruments in the catalog with the 1979 pricelist.
 In the 1980's flyer Student trumpets, trombones and saxophones and flutes are offered.
 Although serial numbers for Student trumpets and trombones are in between those of the Toneking and the Toneking 2000 series, I believe they were made in the 80's, after the Toneking (de Luxe) 2000 instruments.
 I believe both the Student and the Toneking 2000 instruments were supplied by other makers than Keilwerth, using the serial numbers of those makers.
 For the 2000 instruments that maker probably was Blessing, for the Student instruments I'm not sure.
 The Student saxophones in the 70's and 80's were first made by Amati, and then by B&S, according to Helen Kahlke.